yli3/GetData_CourseProject/README.md

 ### Trial data measures
 Measurement data for each trial consists of 561 time and frequency domain variables, which are described in `data/features_info.txt`.

-The 561 time and frequency domain variables contain of various statistics (such as mean, max, and standard deviation)  for each of the 33 standard measures.
-These measures are reproduced below; an `-XYZ` suffix indicates there are three separate values, one for each of the `X`, `Y`, and `Z` axes.
+The 561 time and frequency domain variables are various statistics (of which we are only interested in the "mean" and "standard deviation")  estimated for each of the 33 signals collected by the experiment.
+These signals are reproduced below; an `-XYZ` suffix indicates three separate corresponding signals, one for each of the `X`, `Y`, and `Z` axes.

     tBodyAcc-XYZ
     tGravityAcc-XYZ